iGEM-Engineering/iGEM-DBTL-bootcamp/1_design/1_design.md

 ### Resources needed
 1. Computer and internet access
-2. Modeling tool(s): You will be using this to model the behavior of different promoters on GFP expression
+2. Modeling tool(s): You will use this to model the behavior of different promoters on GFP expression
-3. Design tool(s): You will be using this to import parts and plasmids, design your constructs, and assemble your constructs
+3. Design tool(s): You will use this to import parts and plasmids, design your constructs, and assemble your constructs
 4. Parts and plasmid files (provided in this repo [here](/genbank_files/))
 5. Anderson Promoter data sets (provided below)